palaidn/palaidn_subnet/README.md

 btcli subnet register --netuid 45 --wallet.name <name> --wallet.hotkey <name>
 ```

-# Installation Guide

-To begin using this repository, the first step is to install Bittensor.
-Bittensor is a prerequisite for running the scripts and tools provided here.

-You can find detailed installation instructions for Bittensor in the official documentation [here](https://docs.bittensor.com/getting-started/installation).

-Please make sure to follow the installation steps carefully to ensure that Bittensor is properly set up on your system before proceeding with any other operations.

-If you encounter any issues during the installation process, refer to the troubleshooting section in the Bittensor documentation or reach out to our support team for assistance.

 **Prerequisites:**
 - Ensure that you have Python 3.12 or a later version installed on your system.
 - Run your local Subtensor, instructions on how to install Subtensor locally can be found here: [Subtensor Installation Guide](https://github.com/opentensor/subtensor/blob/main/docs/running-subtensor-locally.md)